nitzel/homework-ltu/computer-communications/summaries/cn_summary_ch4.md

 #Chapter 4 - The Network Layer
 Summary of Chapter 4 of Computer Networking - A Top Down Approach, 6th Edition

-This is not complete, the second part will follow next week.
 ## Introduction
 - Forwarding: From Input-Link to Output-Link in a single Router
 - Routing: network wide process to find end2end route